-The term Access and Benefit-Sharing (ABS) refers to access to and use of genetic resources and traditional knowledge associated with them, and the sharing of benefits stemming from this use between providers and users.
+The term access and benefit-sharing (ABS) refers to access to and use of genetic resources and traditional knowledge associated with them, and the sharing of benefits stemming from this use between providers and users.
 As a result, free access to plants, animals and micro-organisms cannot be taken for granted or free nowadays, and benefits from the use of such resources need to be shared.
-Access and Benefit-Sharing are two sides of the same coin: benefit-sharing presumes access, and access is now only allowed under conditions securing benefit-sharing.

 Benefit-sharing means that providers of genetic resources get a fair share of the benefits resulting from the use of their resources.
-Benefit-sharing serves to recognise and reward the people who have facilitated the maintenance and/or development of such genetic resources and to enable them to continue such efforts.
 Benefit-sharing can be monetary or non-monetary, and tailor-made or fixed.
 Non-monetary benefit-sharing may involve information exchange, technology transfer and capacity building.
 For further information see the Annex to the Nagoya Protocol and Article 13 of the ITPGRFA.
 Article 13 of the ITPGRFA states that facilitated access to plant genetic resources for food and agriculture included in the MLS constitutes a major benefit in itself.
 Various stakeholders attach different value to the fact that access to improved crop varieties for further research and breeding similarly constitutes a major non-monetary benefit.

 The Nagoya Protocol explicitly refers to the utilisation of genetic resources held by indigenous and local communities, and Article 5 of the Protocol states that benefits from the utilisation of these resources should be shared in a fair and equitable way with the communities concerned, based on mutually agreed terms.

-Access and Benefit-Sharing are regulated by the Convention on Biological Diversity (CBD), the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits arising from their Utilization, and the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA).
+Access and benefit-sharing are regulated by the Convention on Biological Diversity (CBD), the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits arising from their Utilization, the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and the Pandemic Influenza Preparedness (PIP) Framework.
+The Nagoya Protocol is implemented in the European Union through EU Regulations 511/2014 (the EU ABS Regulation) and 2015/1866 and through national legislation of the EU Member States, including the Netherlands.

 The ITPGRFA only applies to plant genetic resources for food and agriculture; it is thus much more specific and has a more limited scope.
 This special ABS instrument establishes a Multilateral System (MLS) for Access and Benefit-Sharing involving a limited number of staple crops and forages.
-For all other genetic resources (of plant, animal, microbial or viral origin), the provisions of the CBD and the Nagoya Protocol concerning ABS will generally apply, unless a Party has decided to apply the ITPGRFA for regulation of access to their plant-genetic resources for food and agriculture.
+The PIP Framework only applies to influenza viruses with human pandemic potential.
+It is an international ABS instrument that aims to improve pandemic influenza preparedness and response by establishing a system for 1) the sharing of H5N1 and other influenza viruses with human pandemic potential and 2) access to vaccines and sharing of other benefits.
+For all other genetic resources (of plant, animal, microbial or viral origin), the provisions of the CBD and the Nagoya Protocol concerning ABS will generally apply, unless a Party has decided to apply the ITPGRFA for regulation of access to their plant genetic resources for food and agriculture.

 The Convention on Biological Diversity